Home

 The Chesapeake Bay Bowl (CBB) is a regional competition of the National Ocean Sciences Bowl (NOSB).
 High school students from Maryland, Delaware, southeastern Pennsylvania, Northern Virginia and Washington D.C. are eligible to participate in the CBB.
 During this competition, teams of 4 – 5 participants compete to answer questions based on the marine sciences.

-The 25th annual competition will be hosted IN PERSON on February 10, 2024 (snow date February 24, 2024) at the University of Delaware Hugh R. Sharp Campus in Lewes, Delaware.
+The 26th annual competition will be hosted IN PERSON on February 1, 2025 (snow date March 1, 2025) at the University of Delaware Hugh R. Sharp Campus in Lewes, Delaware.
 Participants receive prizes for attending the regional event and the top teams win grand prizes donated by our many sponsors.
 Questions?
-Check out the Students & Coaches page, or contact the Regional Coordinator, David Christopher at dmchrist@udel.edu.
+Check out the Students & Coaches page, or contact the Regional Coordinators, David Christopher at dmchrist@udel.edu.

 What is the National Ocean Sciences Bowl?